BlitterStudio/amiberry/README.md

 # uae4arm-rpi
 Port of uae4arm on Raspberry Pi

+v0.5:
+Merge of latest TomB version for Pandora.
+Picasso fully working.
+Keyboard management improved.
+Add deadzone for joystick.

 v0.4:
 Merge of latest TomB version for Pandora.
 Keep position between file selection
 Joystick management improved.

 v0.3:
-Rework of dispmanX management.
-It improve picasso
+Rework of dispmanX management (huge picasso improvement).
 Add 4/3 shrink for 16/9 screen.
 Alt key can now be used to switch between mouse and 2nd joystick.